How to Find Support and Resistance Levels: Tips for Traders

 What are Support and Resistance levels?

-So in order to pick these levels correctly, you need to understand how they work.
 Support levels are created when the demand for a stock or crypto is greater than the supply.
 This causes the price of the stock or cryptocurrency to increase.

 On the other hand, resistance levels are created when the supply of a stock or crypto is greater than the demand.
 This causes the price of the item to decrease.

-How to draw Support and Resistance lines?
+How to Draw Support and Resistance lines

-There are a few things to keep in mind when drawing Support and Resistance lines.
+Learning how to draw support and resistance lines is a foundational trading skill—and one that improves with practice.
+Here are a few things to keep in mind when drawing Support and Resistance lines.

 First, you want to make sure that the lines are horizontal.
 This will help you to easily see the price action and identify potential reversals.